 For an affordable private room have a look at Baan Are Gong Riverside Guesthouse where rooms start at just $14.00 and it’s in a great location.
 Another option is Chommuang Guesthouse with rooms starting from $16.00 per night.
 These options are great if you have a friend or partner to share with.

-For those traveling solo or a more of a budget a hostel is a great option.
+For those traveling solo in Thailand or a more of a budget, a hostel is a great option.
 Also, they generally will run their own tours of the nearby temples, often at a much cheaper price than the travel agencies.